-The Cypress Creek Communications Center dispatches for 17 emergency agencies including many of the fire departments that were busy during the storm rescuing citizens.
+The Cypress Creek Communications Center handled dispatch for 17 emergency agencies during Hurricane Harvey and its record rainfall including many of the fire departments that were busy during the storm rescuing citizens.
 Some of our dispatchers worked as their own homes were flooding.
-This is the story of Harvey through the eyes of Communications Senior Supervisor Lori Broadrick….
+This is the story of Harvey through the eyes of Communications Center Manager Lori Broadrick….

 BY LORI BROADRICK